How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 • Design and create a logo, as well as the favicon (the little image you see on tabs on an Internet browser)

-• Set up your social networks if you haven’t already done so and link them to your blog.
+• Set up your social networks if you haven’t already done so, and link them to your blog.
+Try to keep to your blog’s name as best as you can for the account name.

 • Create an About Me page so people know who you are.
 Include a photo to show the person behind the blog.